KINDERGARTEN-GRADE 8 2020-21

 All the courses taught meet the educational requirements of the State of Minnesota and the Glencoe-Silver Lake Public School District.
 Graduates are admitted to high schools on the same basis as those who graduate from the public schools.

 In keeping with the philosophy of the school, all subjects are taught in the light of God’s Word.
-The subject of all religious instruction is the Word of God, both the Law and the Gospel, as revealed in the God-inspired sacred scriptures, the source and norm of Christian faith.

 Each child takes part in daily devotions, weekly chapel services and other religious projects.